How President Obama Returned to His Roots

-'America is a better, stronger place than it was when we started,' the President said in a forceful farewell address Tuesday+ READ ARTICLE
+"America is a better, stronger place than it was when we started," the President said in a forceful farewell address Tuesday+ READ ARTICLE

-President Obama’s Tuesday evening remarks were billed as a requiem for his time in office, the last time he would address the nation while holding the title as commander-in-chief.
+President Obama’s Tuesday evening remarks were billed as a requiem for his time in office, the last time he would address the nation while holding the title as Commander in Chief.
 But the 50-minute speech he delivered was more of a call to action: the last major political rally of his career.
 On a stage befitting a presidential victory rally, with a massive presidential seal overhead and a never-ending row of flags lining the stage, President Obama delivered a fierce speech urging action, as well as a subtle warning, just days before the inauguration of his successor.

-A few minutes into the speech, it became clear why the president opted to deliver the speech from a stage in his adoptive hometown of Chicago rather than deliver a traditional Oval Office address or speak from a lectern in the White House.
+A few minutes into the speech, it became clear why the President opted to deliver the speech from a stage in his adoptive hometown of Chicago rather than deliver a traditional Oval Office address or speak from a lectern in the White House.
 The former community organizer wanted to tap into his roots, revive the spirit of the young guy who worked for tenants’ rights and later registered voters on the city’s South Side.
 Chicago is “where I learned that change only happens when ordinary people get involved, get engaged, and come together to demand it,” he said Tuesday.
 And it’s that message he sought to drive home with the rowdy audience gathered in McCormick Place and the viewers tuning in at home.

 “You were the change.
 You answered people’s hopes, and because of you America is a better, stronger place than it was when we started,” Obama said Tuesday.
 “It is up to all of us to make sure our government can help us meet the many challenges we still face.”